Paying an annual fee or similar credit card costs can feel a bit unorthodox. In essence, you’re paying a fee to spend money.

 Looking for a travel credit card but don’t want to pay an annual fee?
 Consider these two cards.

-• Marriott Bonvoy Bold® Credit Card: With the Marriott Bonvoy Bold, you’ll earn up to 14X points at hotels participating in Marriott Bonvoy; 2X points on other travel purchases; and 1X points on all other purchases.
+- Marriott Bonvoy Bold® Credit Card: With the Marriott Bonvoy Bold, you’ll earn up to 14X total points at hotels participating in Marriott Bonvoy; 2X points at grocery stores, rideshare, select food delivery, select streaming, and internet, cable, and phone services; and 1X points on all other purchases.
 There’s no limit to how many points you can earn, and your Marriott Bonvoy points will not expire as long as you make purchases on your credit card every 24 months.

 What will my credit limit be on a no-annual-fee credit card?